 - Plan to pay for the card in cash as only a few of the larger OPW sites have credit card facilities.

-- Children 6 and under are admitted free to OPW sites.
+- Children under 12 are admitted free to OPW sites.

 - The pass allows free admission to OPW sites.
 Some sites may have parking facilities handled by outside providers; additional fees may apply.